Qubit regularized $O(N)$ nonlinear sigma models: Introduction

 \section{Introduction}

-Quantum field theory is the best known framework for a fundamental description of nature, as evidenced by the success of the standard model of particle physics, and describe universal features of condensed matter systems close to criticality.
-While lattice \ac{MC} computations can be used for static properties in cases where the sign problem can be controlled, studying non-perturbative and non-equilibrium properties of generic \acp{QFT} remains an important yet daunting task.
-With the advent of few-qubit quantum computers, there has been a lot of activity in the quantum simulation of \acp{QFT} recently, with the hope that quantum computers might solve the issues with, or at least complement, classical lattice \ac{MC} computations \cite{Jordan:2011ne,Jordan:2011ci,Casanova:2011wh,Casanova:2012zz,PhysRevX.6.031007,Kandala2017,Macridin:2018oli,Roggero:2018hrn, Zohar:2015hwa,Pichler:2015yqa,Martinez:2016yna,Banuls:2016gid,Klco:2018kyo,Kaplan:2018vnj,Frank:2019jzv}.
+Quantum field theory is the best known framework for a fundamental description of nature, as evidenced by the success of the standard model of particle physics, and describes long-distance features of condensed matter systems close to criticality.
+While lattice Monte Carlo computations can be used for static properties in cases where the sign problem can be controlled, studying non-perturbative and non-equilibrium properties of generic \acp{QFT} remains an important yet daunting task.

-However, it is plausible that the traditional formulations of lattice field theories, that are used for classical \ac{MC} computations is not the approach best suited for quantum computers.
-Indeed, classical \ac{MC} computations are usually performed by sampling a path integral, while quantum computers naturally work in the Hamiltonian formulation.
-However, in traditional lattice formulations of Hamiltonian bosonic lattice field theory, there is an infinite-dimensional Hilbert space at each lattice site, which cannot be realized practically.
-On the other hand, one might argue that a regularization that only uses only a finite dimensional Hilbert space at each lattice site is quite natural for quantum computers.
+With advancements in quantum technology, there have been significant advances in making digital and analog quantum platforms available for widespread use in scientific applications.
+The hope that quantum computers might solve the issues which plague classical lattice Monte Carlo computations of \acp{QFT} \cite{feynman_simulating_1982, benioff_computer_1980} has motivated a surge of activity with the goal of quantum simulation of \acp{QFT}, with \cite{preskill_simulating_2018, preskill_quantum_2018, dalmonte_lattice_2016, banuls_simulating_2019, banuls_review_2019, alexeev_quantum_2020}.

-With this motivation, in Ref.~\cite{singh_qubit_2019} we defined the idea of a \emph{qubit regularization} of a \ac{QFT}.
-In this approach, one starts with a lattice model with a finite dimensional Hilbert space at each lattice site site, and then tunes the couplings to a second-order critical point.
-Close to the critical point, a \ac{QFT} naturally emerges as the continuum limit of the lattice model, according to the general ideas of the \ac{RG}.
-Such an approach to formulating \acp{QFT} and constructing efficient quantum algorithms are being pursued actively.
-In the context of gauge theories, such qubit-regularized \acp{QFT} have been referred to as quantum link models \cite{brower_qcd_1999, chandrasekharan_quantum_1997} and are also being explored for quantum simulation.
+Among the various quantum systems which one might like to study, \acp{QFT} are unique in that many, drastically different, microscopic descriptions can yield the same universal physics as one takes the continuum limit \cite{kogut_introduction_1979, wilson_renormalization_1983, wilson_renormalization_1974}.
+This freedom in choosing a microscopic description has always been used in constructing better actions for classical lattice field theory computations \cite{symanzik_continuum_1983b, symanzik_continuum_1983a}.
+However, it becomes even more relevant when one starts consider the wide variety of quantum hardware.
+The best regularization for a given \ac{QFT} will certainly depend on the type of quantum hardware at hand.